Login Security for Community Websites: Forums, Groups, and Networks

 - Optional but encouraged 2FA for regular members

-This strategy safeguards critical roles while minimizing friction during the onboarding process for new members.
+This strategy protects critical roles while minimizing friction during the onboarding process for new members.

 Practice 2: Audit New Registrations Regularly